 There's no denying that the economic recession devastated the residential swimming pool and hot tub industry.
 According to P.K.
-Data, sales of new in-ground pools have fallen nearly 75 percent from their 2004 peak.
-Hot tub sales haven't fared much better.
-Competition among pool builders has driven down prices (good for the consumer), but commodity prices for cement, steel and PVC—three staples of the pool business—continue to rise.
+Data, sales of new in-ground pools fell nearly 75 percent from their 2004 peak.
+Hot tub sales didn't fare much better.
+Competition among pool builders drove down prices (good for the consumer), but commodity prices for cement, steel, and PVC—three staples of the pool business—continued to rise.

 10 of 14

 In 2008, an estimated 4,600 persons visited an emergency department for pool chemical-associated injuries.
 The most common injury diagnoses were poisoning, which includes ingestion of pool chemicals as well as inhalation of vapor, fumes, or gases and dermatitis/conjunctivitis.
 More than half of the injuries occurred at a residence.